Seemaaswal7/Project-3/README.md

 a) NYC data files( Brooklyn, Bronx, and Queens) run the models xgboost, random forest, cat boost and predict

-b) Create streamlit app and select the following criteria to predicte price
+b) Create streamlit app and select the following criteria to predict price

             - Select the Machine Learning Model